 You've been dreaming of your million-dollar idea for months, if not years.
 However, a fanciful, 20-feature product concept isn’t going to raise funds from serious investors…so what is?
 You’re only missing two things to make your dream a reality: a detailed product roadmap that helps you make a digital prototype that kills it in funding rounds!

-Together with my design team at Studio Moku, we’ve created prototypes that have won millions of dollars in investments.
+Together with my design team of prototype designers at Studio Moku, we’ve created prototypes that have won millions of dollars in investments.

-We’ve made lots of prototypes for entrepreneurs and start-ups, each of them unique.
-However, we always use the same process to make a digital prototype.
-We plan ahead!
+Our team of best prototype designers made lots of prototypes for entrepreneurs and start-ups, each of them unique.
+However, our prototype designer always uses the same process to make a digital prototype.
+Prototype designers plan ahead!

 You're excited to start developing, but going into full-build mode without planning, defining, or testing will waste time and money.
 Plan ahead!

 As a start-up entrepreneur, the best way to create and grow a product idea is to use product roadmapping to make a digital prototype.

 A digital prototype is a clickable mock-up of your product or app.
 It’s the first model that shows potential investors (and your team) how the product will look and work in the real world.

 Once our prototype designer makes a digital prototype, we test it with your target customers.
 That way, your prototype becomes the most efficient and enjoyable experience for your users from the moment our prototyping services build it.

 Making a digital prototype as brilliant as the product idea in your head will pay you back tenfold – and not just in investments!

 When you make a digital prototype and see your idea out in the world, it’s extremely motivating.
 The digital prototype is a testament to your innovative idea – and it looks better than you could have imagined.